The-Nazara-Project/Nazara/README.md

 # Contributing

-If you would like to contribute to Netbox Sync, feel free to check the [contributing guide](./CONTRIBUTING.md) for information on our workflow and check the issues section for any open issue.
+If you would like to contribute to Nazara, feel free to check the [contributing guide](./CONTRIBUTING.md) for information on our workflow and check the issues section for any open issue.

 # License

-Netbox Sync is released under the [MIT License](./LICENSE).
+Nazara is released under the [MIT License](./LICENSE).